kuyajp123/Rescuenect/Frontend/src/docs/FIRESTORE_STATUS_QUERIES.md

 ## Overview

-This document provides comprehensive guidance on querying the status collection to retrieve all currently active statuses across all users in the disaster response app.
-It covers collection group queries, real-time listeners, and performance optimizations.
+This document provides comprehensive guidance on querying the status collection to retrieve the latest status version for each parent status across all users in the disaster response app.
+The History table displays the most recent status version per `parentId`, while individual status histories are fetched when viewing details.

 ## Key Concepts